Clustering by Denoising: Latent plug-and-play diffusion for single-cell data: Evaluation on single-cell data

 \section{Evaluation on single-cell data}

-We evaluate the effectiveness of \dice in denoising single-cell gene expression profiles using two publicly available single-cell RNA-seq datasets: the CITE-seq dataset from \citet{Hao2021_SeuratV4} and the \emph{human fetal brain development} datasets from \citet{Polioudakis2019NeocortexAtlas} and \citet{Nowakowski2017CortexTrajectories}.
+We evaluate the effectiveness of \dice in denoising gene expression profiles using two publicly available single-cell RNA-seq datasets: the CITE-seq dataset from \citet{Hao2021_SeuratV4} and the \emph{human fetal brain development} datasets from \citet{Polioudakis2019NeocortexAtlas} and \citet{Nowakowski2017CortexTrajectories} (see \autoref{app:data-sources} for dataset provenance).
 These datasets originate from distinct tissues and capture diverse cellular populations.
-They also differ in their relative signal strengths, allowing us to examine the ability of our method to handle both complex cell distributions and varying signal-to-noise regimes.
+They also differ in their relative signal strengths, allowing us to examine the ability of \dice to handle both complex cell distributions and varying signal-to-noise regimes.

 \textbf{Diffusion Training\;\;} For each dataset, we first select the latent dimension \(k\) using the elbow of the singular-value spectrum, and then project the training data onto this \(k\)-dimensional space via PCA.
 This yields the training embeddings \(\{\widehat{U}_i\}_{i=1}^m\) and the loading matrix \(\widehat{V}\) used by \dice.
 We train the same diffusion architecture across datasets using AdamW with a cosine-annealed learning-rate schedule.
-Additional details on the training pipeline, including precise model architecture, are provided in Section \ref{app:model-arch} of the appendix.
+Additional details on the training pipeline, including precise model architecture, are provided in \autoref{app:model-arch}.
+We evaluate the influence of picking the PCA dimension ($k$) in \autoref{app: sensitivity_k}.

+For CITE-seq, training takes about 36 minutes and inference takes about 12 minutes on a setup accelerated by an NVIDIA RTX PRO 6000 GPU.
+We provide more details on our setup in \autoref{app:model-arch}.